realme 8 pro

 The macro mode is a nice gimmick to look at the beer foam up close.
 Getting the subject in the 4 cm focus range is not necessarily easy.
 You can see in the following picture what a macro shot with the realme 8 Pro looks like.

-In Low-light situations or at night, the main camera of the realme 8 Pro is convincing.
+The main camera of the realme 8 Pro is convincing in low-light situations or at night.
 The noise component is low, colors are reproduced almost accurately and a lot is also recorded in terms of the level of detail (if there is some light).

-A well implemented one night mode is available, but even this reaches its limits in complete darkness.
+A well-implemented night mode is available, but this also reaches its limits in complete darkness.

-The realme 8 Pro takes a maximum of videos 4K at 30 images-per-second on.
+The realme 8 Pro records videos in 4K at a maximum of 30 frames per second.
 If you activate the “ultra image stabilizer”, the resolution is automatically reduced to 1080p.
-Movements are then made using electronic image stabilization (EIS) smoothed.
-Other resolutions are 1080p@30/60 und 720p@30/60.
+Movements are then smoothed out with the help of electronic image stabilization (EIS).
+Other resolutions are 1080p @ 30/60 and 720p @ 30/60.
 In the following video you can take a look at the 4K video quality of the realme 8 Pro.

-NFC is fortunately available, so that the realme 8 Pro can also be used for mobile payments.
-The position is determined by means of GPS, Galileo, Glonass and Beidou certainly.
+Fortunately, NFC is available so that the realme 8 Pro can also be used for mobile payments.
+The position is determined using GPS, Galileo, Glonass and Beidou.
 The position is tracked quickly and with constant stability.

 Finally, a few words about the battery, which is also a key feature of the realme 8 Pro.
-The special thing is that 50 watt SuperDart charging technologywho have the 4500 mAh battery from 47 to 0 percent in just 100 minutes loads.
+The special feature is the 50 watt SuperDart charging technology, which charges the 4500 mAh battery from 47 to 0 percent in just 100 minutes.
 The realme 8 Pro is extremely economical in consumption.
 With normal use, you only have to charge the smartphone every 2-3 days.
 Frequent users load approximately every 1 1/2 days.